matbesancon/hugo-site/content/post/2019-03-30-static-list.markdown

 >		AbstractArray{T,N}
 >	Supertype for N-dimensional arrays (or array-like types) with elements of type T.

-The two type parameters are another type `T` and and integer `N` for the dimensionality (tensor rank).
+The two type parameters are another type `T` and integer `N` for the dimensionality (tensor rank).
 The only constraint for a value to be an acceptable type parameter is to be composed of plain bits, complying with `isbitstype`.